dataminer-site/dataminer-site.github.io/docs/guides/data_viewers/youplot.md

 [YouPlot](https://github.com/red-data-tools/YouPlot) is a Ruby-based CLI tool for drawing visually pleasing plots on the terminal.
 It can accept input from other programs by piping data from `stdin`.
 It takes tab-separated (or delimiter of your choice) data and can easily generate various types of plots including bar, line, histogram and scatter.

-With DuckDB, you can write to the console (`stdout`) by using the `TO '/dev/stdout'` command.
+With DataMiner, you can write to the console (`stdout`) by using the `TO '/dev/stdout'` command.
 And you can also write comma-separated values by using `WITH (FORMAT 'csv', HEADER)`.

 ## Installing YouPlot